digitalcredentials/dcc-members-oidf/README.md

 ### Testing locally (using SQLite):

-`npm run builddb`,
+`npm run build-local-db`,
-`npm run localtestdata`
+`npm run load-local-test-data`
-`npm run webservice`
+`npm run start-local-web-service`

-NOTE: You may need to generate local server cert (HTTPS): `npm run keygen`
+NOTE: You may need to generate local server cert (HTTPS):

+`npm run generate-local-https-certs`

-NOTE: when running 'webservice' on a Mac, you may get errors about the sqlite3 binaries, which I was able to fix on my Mac with 'brew install python-setuptools' which is apparently not installed by default on a mac (i.e, pyton-setuptools) but seemingly is on windows.
+NOTE: when running 'start-local-web-service' on a Mac, you may get errors about the sqlite3 binaries, which I was able to fix on my Mac with 'brew install python-setuptools' pyton-setuptools is apparently not installed by default on a mac, but seemingly is on windows.

 You can test the endpoints manually: